Osage's Tiny Sandford becomes a star

 “Tiny was never too nasty, but he was nasty enough for a comedy, anyway,” Tolzmann said.

-In the 1936 Charlie Chaplain movie “Modern Times,” Tiny is working on an assembly line.
-He is befuddled by Chaplain’s character, who aims an oil can at Tiny, spraying everyone in the face, before Chaplain is escorted away in a padded wagon after this nervous breakdown.
+In the 1936 Charlie Chaplain movie “Modern Times,” Sandford is working on an assembly line.
+He is befuddled by Chaplain’s character, who aims an oil can at Sandford, spraying everyone in the face, before Chaplain is escorted away in a padded wagon after this nervous breakdown.

 Osage

-Born in Osage, fans of Tiny hope to secure his final resting place in Los Angeles.
+Born in Osage, fans of Sandford hope to secure his final resting place in Los Angeles.

-Tolzmann has contributed to the fund for the inurnment of Tiny, which his friend Satterfield is undertaking.
+Tolzmann has contributed to the fund for the inurnment of Sandford, which his friend Satterfield is undertaking.

 According to Satterfield, the Chapel of the Pines Crematory in Los Angeles was established in 1903 and has serviced many Hollywood notables over the years.
 The ashes of the famous and not-so-famous were placed in vaults and were never claimed, scattered or moved to a private niche.